MadhuDamani12/MadhuDamani12/README.md

-## Hi There! 👋
+Hi, I'm Madhu 👋

-I'm **Madhu Damani**, a data and strategy professional with 3+ years of prior experience as a Business Analyst and Senior Strategy Consultant, currently completing my MBSA at the Carlson School of Management (graduating August 2026).
+I'm a data and strategy professional with prior experience as a Business Analyst and Senior Strategy Consultant, currently completing my MSBA at the Carlson School of Management (graduating August 2026).

-I bring a combination of analytical expertise, strategic thinking, and leadership experience - translating data into decisions that drive organizational success.
-I do not just work with data; I make it work for you.
+What sets my work apart is the combination — I approach analytics problems with both technical rigor and the business context that comes from years of working directly with decision-makers.

-My projects include:
+My projects span:

-- Building predictive models and machine learning pipelines
+- Causal inference and experimental design to measure true business impact
-- Conducting causal inference and experimental analysis
+- Predictive modeling and machine learning pipelines
-- Designing dashboards and data visualizations for business stakeholders
+- Business intelligence dashboards that translate data into executive decisions
-- Exploratory data analysis and storytelling with complex datasets
+- SQL-driven analysis and exploratory data storytelling
-- SQL-driven business analysis and reporting
+- NLP-powered tools for data accessibility
 ---

 👉 **[See My Repositories](https://github.com/MadhuDamani12?tab=repositories)**